Dream Chronicles 2: The Eternal Maze: Gameplay

 The gameplay in Dream Chronicles 2: The Eternal Maze is more involved than that in the original game.
-Whereas in the first Dream Chronicles, players as Faye would solve one scene and then move on to the next level, in this game they may need to move between relative scenes in a separate area in order to progress.
+Whereas in the first Dream Chronicles players as Faye would solve one scene and then move on to the next level, in this game they may need to move between relative scenes in a separate area in order to progress.
 The objects that players find may be used in a scene other than the one they found it in.
 Objects will stay in inventory until players need to use them.
 All objects that players are able to pick up will serve a purpose, whether they are used in that scene or not.
 A lot of times in this game the pieces players pick up may only be used as they get to the next scene.
-Some items may not become visible in a scene right away, players must perform other tasks first before they become visible.
+Some items may not become visible in a scene right away, and the players must perform other tasks first before they become visible.

 Each level becomes more complex as players advance through the game, and how players solve the puzzles will vary greatly.
-There are many puzzle types in game: logic puzzles, Simon-style memory games, jigsaw games, scramble words, maze puzzles...If players are having difficulty with a level they can go back and reset the level.
-It will bring players back to the beginning of the closet area.
+There are many puzzle types in game: logic puzzles, Simon-style memory games, jigsaw games, scramble words, and maze puzzles.
+If players are having difficulty with a level they can go back and reset the level and it will bring players back to the beginning of the closet area.
 This feature only appeared in Dream Chronicles 2.
 For the first time in the series, players can enjoy the experience of solving maze puzzles.
-The game contains two underground labyrinths, one in the 9th scene, and the other one in the 25th, last scene.
-However, they are criticized for their highly difficult level, which prevents players from completing the whole game.
-Thus Dream Chronicles 2 is considered the most difficult Dream Chronicles game in the series.
+The game contains two underground labyrinths, one in the 9th scene, and the other one in the 25th, last scene, but they are criticized for their highly difficult level, which prevents players from completing the whole game.
+Thus Dream Chronicles 2 is considered the most difficult game in the series.